+BB [I think it would be useful in this subsection to quantify the various sources of funding relied upon by business and demonstrate how each of them contracted during the crisis.
+For example, a comparison of the amount of commercial paper, bank loans, syndicated loans, corporate bonds, etc.]

-Important parts of the syndicated loan market – an important source of credit for large corporations – became severely constrained.
+[KH: I am confused about the order and prioritization.
+Why give syndicated loans more prominence than regular debt and commercial paper?
+Also, I thought I remember that plain vanilla lending by high-quality corporate borrowers was more expensive but still flowing fairly steadily.
+Is that true?
+Recommendation: Explain the prominence and sequencing of syndicated loans, or reorder and reprioritize: corporate debt – cp – syndicated loans.]
+Important parts of the syndicated loan market – an important source of credit for large corporations HM: size of market?– became severely constrained.
+[WMT: Chronology.
+Did syndicated loans dry up in September 2007 or 2008?]
 The amounts of money that many companies need are often too large for any one bank to provide alone, as banks will limit their exposure to individual borrowers.
 In the syndicated loan market, a lead lender/arranger (typically a money-center bank) will find a group of lenders—sometimes just a few, sometimes more than 20—to lend to the business.
 [Include some examples of actual loan deals from 2007 here, including some term loans, possibly M&A, and some revolving lines.
 Many of these are quite famous such as the Countrywide $11 billion line of credit, the $23 billion deal for First Data, etc. Will choose the best ones for the narrative.]
+[PA hopefully ones most relevant to the collapse]

 Many loan syndications are longer-term loans, often for five years or more, used frequently to fund investments or for merger and acquisition activity.
-Other syndicated loans are revolving lines of credit – effectively credit cards for large and medium-sized corporations.
-These are unfunded commitments to a borrower as long as the borrower remains in compliance with the loan covenants.
+Other syndicated loans are revolving lines of credit – effectively credit cards for large and medium-sized corporations corporations – PA providing funding availabilityto a borrower as long as the borrower remains in compliance with the loan covenants.
+[WMT: “Unfunded commitments”, “loan covenants”, this section has a lot of borderline technical language that can be simplified.]
 Some of these lines of credit are for working capital or inventory: however, some are so-called back-up lines of credit to make sure that businesses can fund their commercial-paper programs.
-If a company is having trouble repaying its commercial-paper loans and cannot access the commercial paper market again, it can draw on this line of credit to come up with the cash.
+If a company is having trouble repaying its commercial-paper loans and [PA or] cannot access the commercial paper market again, it can draw on this line of credit to come up with the cash.

-Just as the crisis was beginning in the summer of 2007, and the commercial paper market and repo markets were coming under stress, the syndicated loan market also began to contract.
+Just as the crisis was PA developing in the summer of 2007 [WMT: Is this jumping back a year?], and the commercial paper market HM: size?and repo markets HM: size? were coming under stress, the syndicated loan market also began to contract.
 During the peak of the market in the second quarter of 2007, lenders issued nearly $600 billion of new loans.
-In the first quarter of 2008, that collapsed 70 percent to $180 billion.
+In the first quarter of 2008, that PA declined 70 percent to $180 billion.
 In the fourth quarter of 2008, that number plummeted to $100 billion.
 Lenders, and in particular non-bank lenders such as hedge funds, pension funds and leveraged loan managers of collateralized loan obligations, cut back.
 [Will add CLO issuance from ABAlert and quotes from interviews with LSTA.]
-In addition, some of this drop resulted from a decline in refinancing activity and some was a result of decreased demand, in particular for loans related to merger and acquisition activity.
+In addition, some of this drop resulted from a decline in refinancing activity and some was a result of decreased demand, in particular for loans related to merger and acquisition activity. .[PA example of where we need facts to support a statement]